apollographql/apollo/docs/source/platform/integrations.md

 ### Daily reports

-Daily reports from Engine are sent out around 9am in whichever timezone you configure them to be in.
+Daily reports from Engine are sent out around 9 AM in whichever timezone you configure them to be in.
 You turn them on in the "Integrations" tab as shown above.
 The reports have a set format that gives a birds-eye view of what your GraphQL API delivered in the previous day:

 ![Engine slack report](../img/integrations/slack-report.png)